uchicagotechteam/Cook-County-Mobile-App/README.md

 A mobile app allowing parents and children affeced by COVID-19 to access educational videos and materials created by the Cook County Board.

+We are using expo at snack.expo.io to emulate on Android

 ## Prerequisites